-I’m honored to be a part of COLA20 – opening Sunday April 23rd at 2PM at Los Angeles Municipal Art Gallery (LAMAG).
-COLA20 is a landmark exhibition that celebrates the first twenty years of the City of Los Angeles (COLA) Individual Artist Fellowship Program, recognizing the achievements of 271 design, literary, performing, and visual master artists and artist-duos who represent the creative legacy of Los Angeles.
+I’m honored to have been a part of COLA20 – which opened Sunday, April 23rd, 2017 at Los Angeles Municipal Art Gallery (LAMAG).
+COLA20 was a landmark exhibition that celebrated the first twenty years of the City of Los Angeles (COLA) Individual Artist Fellowship Program, recognizing the achievements of 271 design, literary, performing, and visual master artists and artist-duos who represent the creative legacy of Los Angeles.
 Continue reading “COLA20, LAMAG, Los Angeles (exhibition)”